StevenBlack/hopegrown/_posts/2014-05-30-Queen-bees-of-the-Fringe.md

 >
 >  At the Fringe, there’s no pressure to fit into a male-defined mould.
 “It’s definitely the place where you get to colour outside the lines,” Blackmore said.
 >
->  She brought up quirky local performers like Sarah Segal-Lazar (Talk, Mackerel), who will be back with another original musical this year, <b><a href="http://montrealfringe.ca/en/2014/memoriam-wake-cheddar-fandango" _fcksavedurl="http://montrealfringe.ca/en/2014/memoriam-wake-cheddar-fandango">In Memoriam: The Wake of Cheddar Fandango</a></b>; comedian Jess Salomon, who returns with <b><a href="http://montrealfringe.ca/en/2014/imo-my-opinion" _fcksavedurl="http://montrealfringe.ca/en/2014/imo-my-opinion">IMO (In My Opinion)</a></b>; and playwright Caitlin Murphy, back with <b><a href="http://montrealfringe.ca/en/2014/lotus" _fcksavedurl="http://montrealfringe.ca/en/2014/lotus">Lotus</a></b>, a dark comedy about cyberspace harassment.
+>  She brought up quirky local performers like Sarah Segal-Lazar (Talk, Mackerel), who will be back with another original musical this year, <b>In Memoriam: The Wake of Cheddar Fandango</b>; comedian Jess Salomon, who returns with <b>IMO (In My Opinion)</b>; and playwright Caitlin Murphy, back with <b>Lotus</b>, a dark comedy about cyberspace harassment.
 >  Then there are the out-of-towners, like Ingrid Hansen of Victoria, winner of last year’s Best English Production award for Little Orange Man.
-She’s back with <b><a href="http://montrealfringe.ca/en/2014/kitt-jane-interactive-survival-guide-near-post-apocalyptic-future" _fcksavedurl="http://montrealfringe.ca/en/2014/kitt-jane-interactive-survival-guide-near-post-apocalyptic-future">Kitt and Jane: An Interactive Survival Guide to the Near-Post-Apocalyptic Future</a></b>.
+She’s back with <b>Kitt and Jane: An Interactive Survival Guide to the Near-Post-Apocalyptic Future</b>.
 >
 >  Are men’s and women’s earnings equal at the Fringe?
 “I would say so,” Blackmore replied.
 “The way that you get good houses at the Fringe, you show up with a good show or you show up with good PR.
 Then you let the Fringe buzz take over, and hopefully it’s all going to work out.”
 >